 - Corrosion Inhibiting Properties: Water can be extremely corrosive to your gear, especially if you’re a saltwater fisherman, so it’s important to check that the grease has good corrosion inhibiting properties.

 - Water Resistant: Make sure that it is also water resistant.
 You don’t want something that will be washed away after a couple of casts.

 - Thermal Stability: If you’re only fishing during the warmer months then you don’t have to worry about this next piece.
 But anyone who enjoys fishing in the cold, when the fair-weather anglers are inside, then this is for you.
 Ensure that the grease has proper thermal stability.
 You definitely do not want that stuff to harden inside your reel.
-If you do, it could cause extensive corroding of the gears, and you’ll be heading to the store to purchase a new reel.
+If you do, it could cause extensive corroding of the gears, and you’ll be either hitting the keyboard and browsing Amazon, or heading to the store to purchase a new reel.

 What’s the difference between fishing reel grease and oil?

 Both of these serve to prolong the life of a fishing reel, but they each have a different purpose.
 Both are used to lubricate, but oil is primarily used in tougher to reach spots such as the crank handle or on the bail.
 The reason it’s used in tighter areas is because of how thin it is.